benwhalley/struckdown/docs/security.md

 ## Overview

 In struckdown, LLM completions can be used to inform later prompts.
-Unchecked, this potentially allows malicious user-content to inject prompts for additional api calls.
+Unchecked, this potentially allows malicious user-content to inject prompts for additional API calls.
 To avoid this, struckdown automatically escapes command syntax in user-provided content and LLM-completions used in later prompt context.

 This protection is automatic and does not require any configuration.